caiolang/IA304-probabilistic-models-and-ml/3-generative-boltzmann-gibbs/generative-boltzmann-gibbs.md

 $p(h=1 | x)$ is what we know how to obtain

 > To obtain the subtracting term, Gibbs will work.
-However, doing a Gibbs sampling for wach data point (our batch) will take too long - we want to initialize Gibbs in order to do only one iteration.
+However, doing a Gibbs sampling for each data point (our batch) will take too long - we want to initialize Gibbs in order to do only one iteration.

 ### Gibbs